deliveroo/deliveroo.engineering/_posts/2017-09-08-rebase-technique-for-clean-cut-commits.md

 I use both a GUI tool and the command-line to get my way around Git.
 To look at diffs and other routine things for which I can't instantly remember the Git command-line equivalent, like how to search for a file or a commit, I use [Tower][git-tower].
 I wish I had a better memory to remember more commands but I'm only human, so, annoyingly, my brain keeps recycling things like that :)

-For command-line, I prefer the [Zsh][zsh-shell] shell instead of Bash because I'm a fan of [Oh-My-Zsh][oh-my-zsh ]plugins, especially the [Git one][git-aliases].
+For command-line, I prefer the [Zsh][zsh-shell] shell instead of Bash because I'm a fan of [Oh-My-Zsh][oh-my-zsh] plugins, especially the [Git one][git-aliases].
 You can also define your own aliases in the profile of your shell of choice.
 Having these aliases has helped me save a lot of time, because I use them dozen of times per day.

 ## Rebase workflow to achieve clean-cut commits

 One thing I do very often to achieve clean-cut commits is to _go back and modify existing commits_ when appropriate.
 For example, let's say I have committed A, B, C and now I realised I forgot a change that would go well commit B.
 I could just create a new commit D, to say something like "Add a test for the change I made in B" but this will make it hard for people to follow if they use the "commit-by-commit" approach described in my [previous article][pr-roulette].
-Instead, what I tend to do (using [Oh-My-Zsh][oh-my-zsh] aliases) is a rebase workflow to modify commit B.
+Instead, what I tend to do (using [Oh-My-Zsh][oh-my-zsh] aliases) is rebase to modify commit B.

 ### Stash all current changes that you don't want in commit B